ShaunCurtis/CEC.Blazor/Boilerplating a Database Application in Blazor - Part 1.md

 ### Wrap Up
 That wraps up this section.
 It demonstrates a framework for building the data access section of a project and how to boilerplate most of the code through interfaces and bas classes.
 The next section looks at the Presentation Layer / UI framework.

+Some key points to note:
+1. Aysnc code is used wherever possible.
+The data access functions are all async.
+2. The use of generics to make much of the boilerplating possible.
+3. Using Interfaces for Dependancy Injection and UI boilerplating.